There are no precautionary boil water advisories

-Edwardsville Water Corporation is experiencing a problem for which we are asking your help and cooperation in obtaining a solution.
+Edwardsville Water Authority is experiencing a problem for which we are asking your help and cooperation in obtaining a solution.
 We have approximately 4300 transponders in our service system.
 These transponders must be replaced when they are destroyed by hitting them with a lawn mower.
 The current cost of material is $210.00 per unit.
 We will not seek reimbursement for this replacement for the first incident, however any future damage will be charged to the customer.
 Please alert those who mow in your area to be aware of this problem and the liability thereof.

 Thank you for your cooperation,